JairoBarzola/project_git/readme.md

 # Foobar

-Foobar is a Python library for dealing with word pluralization.
+This is a readme for how to use git.

 ## Installation